Oytun Özdoğan

-Ahmet Oytun Özdoğan (born 16 June 1998) is a Turkish footballer who plays for Yeni Malatyaspor as a goalkeeper.
+Ahmet Oytun Özdoğan (born 16 June 1998) is a Turkish footballer who plays for Kosovan club Suhareka as a goalkeeper.

 Club career

 Özdoğan joined the youth academy of Fenerbahçe in 2014, and signed his first professional contract with them in 2018 before joining 52 Orduspor on loan. Özdoğan made his professional debut with Fenerbahçe in a 3-1 Süper Lig loss to Gaziantep F.K. on 19 December 2020.

 International career

 Özdoğan is a youth international for Turkey, having represented the Turkey U17s in a friendly 1–0 loss to the Luxembourg U17s on 9 April 2015.